PrestaShop/prestashop-specs/back-office/catalog/catalog-products-listing.md

 When a specific shop is selected, only the products belonging of this shop are displayed

 After selecting another shop than the current, I should return to the first page (issue <a href="https://github.com/PrestaShop/PrestaShop/issues/9612">9612</a>)

+## 8. Deleting products

+If on the last page all products are deleted, I should return to the first page (issue <a href="https://github.com/PrestaShop/PrestaShop/issues/14713">14713</a>), it's the same behavior as other listing

+## 9. Deleted categories and products associated

+When I delete the main category of product A, then if product A is re-associated with category B, then category B must become the "default category" for product A (issue <a href="https://github.com/PrestaShop/PrestaShop/issues/9811">9811</a>)